vladigr1/vladigr1/README.md

 ## About me

-I am Vlad Barkanass I'm student at Ort Braude College.
+My name is Vlad Barkanass and I'm a student at Ort Braude College. <br/>

-Studying Applied Mathematics and Software Engineering.
+I'm in my fourth year of studies towards a bachelor of science in Applied Mathematics and Software Engineering.<br>
+Enjoy solving puzzles and diffrent problems.

-## Knowledges
+## Knowledge

 ### general purpose programming language